hidem1129-oss/Modular-Factory-System/Software/Grafana/sql/Latest Events/README.md

 * What was the previous state?
 * What state did the node enter?
 * Did several nodes change state near the same time?
-* Did an abnormal state occur before another recorded event?
+* Did an abnormal state occur shortly before another recent event?

 The panel is intended for quick event inspection rather than full state-duration analysis.